 When you make a group of outfits in neutral colours it looks really nice and natural if you try to use many neutral colours and not only whites, blacks, greys or browns.
 This is especially important for large groups of people.
 That is why I will add some dark blue into the fifth outfit as we did not use it yet.
 And here we have a family of five.

-Almost done!
 The last step is to add some accessories.
 They should be in neutral colours too and if you wish they can also be patterned if you use them with non patterned clothes.

 When you use neutral colours as a basis for your outfits you can easily add other colours.

 To keep the harmony I recommend to add ONE bright colour to the neutrals.

 And now the most important thing that usually no one says!